samplchallenges/SAMPL-league/container-docs/docs/source/admin_tasks.rst

 You will need an account on `PyPI`_.
-Starting from the root of the repository (after making changes to the code):
+Starting from the root of the repository (after making changes to the code): ever_given version number must be incremented in setup.cfg for a new PyPI upload
 .. code-block:: bash

    $ cd ever_given